cerfacs-globc/icclim/doc/source/references/ecad_functions_api.rst

 be expressed with the generic index API rather than the deprecated ``user_index`` bridge.

-For example to use this new API with the index `su` you can do:
+For example, to use this API with the index `su` you can do:

 .. code:: python